top of page

 Six Sigma

-Key Tools Used in Six Sigma
+Tools Used in Six Sigma

-1. Pareto Chart
+2. Pareto Chart

 3. Control Charts

-• Monitors process stability over time.
+• Monitors process performance over time.

-• Anticipates potential failures and prioritizes corrective actions.
+• Detects variations and triggers corrective actions.

 5. Statistical Process Control (SPC)